arvidnilber/capio-coding-test/README.md

 # Capio Coding Test

 I used Expo Router since I believe it's the simplest way to work with React Native today.
+And it takes alot more time to setup a pure react native app and it's harder to read imo.

 It's like Next.JS but for React Native.
+It also gives you a web app.

 Let Claude do the boilerplate from the requirements.
 But had to make changes to layout, colors and auth logic.

+Used MMKV and Zustand for store management, MMKV is super perforant and zustand has a really good hook api for react apps.

 To run the expo app, just install using npm, install the expo run npx expo run:(ios/android/web).